|

 - Are you struggling with headaches suddenly?

-If this is happening, or any other symptoms occur, alcohol addiction is something you should speak to a therapist about soon.
-While it may seem harmless right now, it’s more than just weight that’s impacted.
+If this is happening or any other symptoms occur, alcohol addiction is something you should speak to a therapist about soon.
+While it may seem harmless right now, alcohol impacts more than just your weight.

 Having a dependency on alcohol is nothing to be ashamed of or something to hide.
-It means that this is an opportunity for you to seek help for the underlying problem.
+It means this is an opportunity for you to seek help with the underlying problem.
 You can recover from it.

 Let FHE Health Help You Recover